ianlewis/www.ianlewis.org/en/_posts/2024-11-15-leaving-google.md

 [Yoshi Yamaguchi](https://twitter.com/ymotongpoo) and
 [Brian Dorsey](https://twitter.com/briandorsey) also joined Google.

-I had been doing a lot in various developer communities in Tokyo.
-I helped found [PyCon JP](https://www.pycon.jp/) to run the Python conferences in Japan, and organized several IT meetups.
+I had also been doing a lot in various developer communities in Tokyo.
+I helped found [PyCon JP](https://www.pycon.jp/) to run the Python conferences in Japan, and was organizing several IT meetups.
 So when I was asked if I would be interested in joining a new Cloud DevRel team, working in DevRel seemed like a good fit.

 ## Joining Google